dslab-epfl/svshi/svshi/documentation/documentation.md

 There exist two categories of end devices:

-- Sensors: devices that detect events and transmit information on the bus
+- **Sensors**: devices that detect events and transmit information on the bus
-- Actuators: devices that react to information on the bus and modify some physical world state
+- **Actuators**: devices that react to information on the bus and modify some physical world state

 A majority of devices nowadays fall in both categories.
 For example, a HVAC (Heating Ventilation Air Conditioning) controller can modify the HVAC system state and also retrieve information about the system like current water temperature and send it on the bus.
 Thus it is a sensor and an actuator at the same time.

 An end device is composed of two parts: the _Bus Coupling Unit_ (or BCU) and the _Bus Device_.
-The BCU is responsible of the communication on the bus and so of the KNX protocol implementation while the Bus Device is the device itself (e.g., a push button, a light actuator, etc.).
+The BCU is responsible for the communication on the bus and so of the KNX protocol implementation while the Bus Device is the device itself (e.g., a push button, a light actuator, etc.).
 They are connected by a _Physical External Interface_ (or PEI) of generally 10-12 pins.

 The BCU itself is composed of a _Transmission module_ and a _Controller_.
-The transmission module determines through which medium the device can be connected to the bus (i.e., it is different for each bus physical link technology); the controller is a micro controller responsible of the implementation of the KNX protocol.
+The Transmission module determines through which medium the device can be connected to the bus (i.e., it is different for each bus physical link technology); the controller is a micro controller responsible for the implementation of the KNX protocol.

 End devices are manufactured by a large variety of manufacturers and can be simple or advanced.
 A device of the same family (e.g., push button) can be very different from a manufacturer to another.
 Some devices offer multiple settings and features while others of the same nature are very basic.
 For example, a push button can be just a simple on/off sensor but it can also provide additional options like a timer to delay the sending of the state change on the bus (e.g., to turn off basements' lights only when the user arrives at the top of the stairs when the button is at the bottom).
-Moreover the structure of the settings in ETS (see next section) can be very different from a brand to another because there are no clear guidelines.
+Moreover, the structure of the settings in ETS (see next section) can be very different from a brand to another because there are no clear guidelines.

 #### 1.2.5 KNX Datatypes